 Paper prototyping is a great way to explore ideas with your team early in the design stages.
-It’s not about what you create but how fast and many different concepts can be generated during these sessions – which are often held on whiteboard or paper sketching tools like Google SketchUp (now called Duets).
+It’s not about what you create but how fast and many different concepts can be generated during these sessions – which are often held on a whiteboard or paper sketching tools like Google SketchUp (now called Duets).

 Digital prototyping is a powerful tool that allows designers to test their ideas quickly and efficiently.
-There are two types of digital prototypes, low-fidelity (with wireframes) or high fidelity–the latter being much like the final product in terms if visuals/user experience etc., though both provide valuable insight for testing purposes among other things such as understanding what users do at certain points within your workflow so it can be improved upon before launch day!
+There are two types of digital prototypes, low-fidelity (with wireframes) or high fidelity–the latter being much like the final product in terms of visuals/user experience, etc., though both provide valuable insight for testing purposes among other things such as understanding what users do at certain points within your workflow so it can be improved upon before launch day!

 When you need to create prototypes that function like the final product, there’s no better way than UXPin merge!
-With this design tool from code-based high fidelity prototype (or “fully functional,” as they say)to test out your ideas and see how things play out before investing time into development.
+With this design tool from code-based high fidelity prototype (or “fully functional,” as they say) test out your ideas and see how things play out before investing time into development.
 All users have access without having any technical skills at all.

-How to creat Prototype and the Process
+How to create a Prototype and what is the Process?

 Paper => Lo-fi Digital => Hi-fi Digital => Code